railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 .. index:: Ledger

-If you want detailed information about a partner you can use the partner ledgers that you reach through the menu  *Financial Management > Reporting > Partner Accounts > Partner Ledger* .
+If you want detailed information about a partner you can use the partner ledgers that you reach through the menu :menuselection:`Financial Management --> Reporting --> Partner Accounts --> Partner Ledger`.

 .. figure::  images/account_partner_ledger.png
    :align: center